 Manage multiple database instances with idle timeouts and LRU eviction.
 Each tenant gets isolated resources with clean provisioning and teardown.

-Pluggable drivers for better-sqlite3, Node.js 22+ built-in SQLite, wa-sqlite (browser via IndexedDB), Bun, and Expo (React Native).
-The server layer is powered by uWebSockets.js with authentication hooks for securing network access.
+Pluggable drivers cover better-sqlite3, Node.js 22+ built-in SQLite, wa-sqlite (browser via IndexedDB), Bun, and Expo.
+The server layer uses uWebSockets.js with authentication hooks for network access.

 Where this is going